 CVS tests a small part of your placenta in your uterus.
 Your doctor gets this tissue either with a needle through your stomach or with a thin tube into your cervix.
 Doctors do CVS early in pregnancy, between your 10th and 13th week.
 The test may cause cramps, bleeding, or infection for some women.

 During amniocentesis, your doctor puts a long, thin needle through your belly and into the sac that surrounds your baby to take out a small amount of fluid.
 A lab studies the proteins and cells in the fluid.
 The test is safest between 15 and 20 weeks.
 Sometimes, amniocentesis may can cause bleeding, cramping, or infection.

 If your doctor suggests one of these tests for you, it doesn’t mean there’s definitely a problem with your baby.
-It means she wants to make sure everything is OK or follow up on the results from another screening test you had.Talk with her about the pros and cons of these tests, as well as what the results might mean for you.
+It means they want to make sure everything is OK or follow up on the results from another screening test you had.Talk with them about the pros and cons of these tests, as well as what the results might mean for you.